Milk tea: Chinese milk tea

 In ancient China, tea was primarily consumed for its caffeine content.
 Milk has been historically regarded as a prominent beverage among nomadic communities, symbolizing their cultural identity.
 As nomadic populations migrated southward, the consumption of milk gradually permeated the Central Plains region, and history records that when Emperor Dezong of Tang made tea, he added "crispy", which is processed and fermented milk, and found it to be delicious.
 Since then, milk tea became more and more popular in the mainland market because of the opening of tea-horse trading: the emperor moves tea from farms to pastures or good horses and cows that he needs for war and production.
 In this case, milk tea has started to spread in different places other than mainland China.
 In 2019, the milk tea market sold over approximately 140.5 billion renminbi.
 Some of the most popular milk tea brands include Coco, Alittle, and Heytea.
+There is also a legend of an ancient monk named Bodhidharma whose eyelids fell into water that was then boiled, leading to the discovery of tea in China.